mariabaldeon/AdaEn-Net/README.md

 The parameters used to preprocess the data are located in ```main.py``` in the ```params["DataManager"]``` dictionary.
 If you want to change any parameter, please do it here.

 # Architecture search
-The architecture search is done for the 2D FCN and 3D FCN.
+The architecture search must be performed for the 2D FCN and 3D FCN.
 To carry out the 2D FCN architecture search run:
 ```
 nohup python3 main.py -search2D &
 ```